-In this article, our products liability lawyers explain how 3M's earplugs were defective and the damage that the earplugs caused to the U.S. service members who relied on them.
+In this article, our products liability lawyers explain how 3M’s earplugs were a defective product, and the hearing damage that the earplugs caused to the U.S. service members who relied on them.
 We will then look at the lawsuits that have been filed against 3M over those defects, including allegations that 3M covered up evidence of the dangers posed by their earplugs.
-Finally, we will discuss the compensation you may be entitled to receive and what you can do if you have suffered from the defects of 3M's earplugs.
+Finally, we will discuss the compensation you may be entitled to receive and what you can do if you have suffered from the defects of 3M’s earplugs.

 - 1. 3M’s Combat Arms Earplugs